vinayjain05/os/README.md

-# Highest Response Ratio next with quant time
+# Highest Response Ratio Next with quant time
 This repository contains code for the implentation of this scheduling algorithm.